Side Effects Include

 - Head Trip presents a warning that runs across four more and more distressed Beat Panels.

-- Parodied in this "The Karnak Hates Everything Show" strip with Monoxyploxium.
+- Parodied in this [dead link] "The Karnak Hates Everything Show" strip with Monoxyploxium.
 It doesn't tell you what it does at first ("Recently we decided that's none of your damn business"), only that you should buy it now because "You may very well be suffering from up to six medical crises of which you know absolutely nothing."
 Though apparently it keeps your lymph nodes from exploding and spraying relatives with fluids.

 - Penny Arcade